jeremyje/gowebserver/README.md

 Go Web Server
 =============

-A simple standalone web server that can quickly host static files on a file system.
+A simple web server to host static files on a file system via HTTP and HTTPS with no configuration.

 Example command to host your home directory.

 ```
-./server --port=8080 --secure_port=8443 --directory=${HOME}
+./server --directory=${HOME}
 ```

 Downloads